0xfe/hacking-stellar/6-debugging.md

 ## Ledgers, transactions, and operations

 Every few seconds, the Stellar network commits a ledger to its global database.
 The ledger consists of a set of transactions, each containing one or more operations.
+The *transaction envelope* is the header that surrounds a transaction and includes common transaction-level fields.

 Every transaction is charged a [fee](https://www.stellar.org/developers/guides/concepts/fees.html), derived from the number of operations in the transaction, and billed to its respective *source account*.
 The operations could be anything from payments, to offers, to administrative tasks such as managing signers.
 You can see the full list of Stellar operations [here](https://www.stellar.org/developers/guides/concepts/list-of-operations.html).